MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/enable-and-disable-rdl-sandboxing.md

 -   The RDL Sandboxing feature enables you to create a list of approved types and a list of denied members.
 The list of approved types is called an allowlist.
 The list of denied members is called a blocklist.

 > [!NOTE]
 >  In the report definition, a computer cannot know the type of each instances of an expression reference.
-When you add a member to the block list, you are denying all members of that name across all types in the allow list.
+When you add a member to the block list, you are denying all members of that name across all types in the allowlist.

  RDL expression results are verified at run time.
 RDL expressions are verified in the report definition when the report is published.
 Monitor the report server trace log for violations.
 For more information, see [Report Server Service Trace Log](../../reporting-services/report-server/report-server-service-trace-log.md).